-More than 3 million New Yorkers live off of food stamps.
+Millions of New Yorkers live off of food stamps.
 Organizations like City Harvest and New York City Food Bank provide food assistance at soup kitchens, food pantries and mobile markets all over the city.
 But their resources are stretched just when the need is greatest.
 Both volunteers and donations are welcome.

 Dress for Success

 New York, NY

 No extra cash this holiday season?
 Consider donating the suits that are just taking up closet space.
 Dress for Success provides the means and training for low-income women to get jobs.
 Your old corporate threads could help someone else land a job and a bright future.
 Plus, you’ll have more closet space.
 It’s a win-win.

 310 E. 67th St.

 Blood donations save the lives of people like Matthew Long, a New York City fireman who was hit by a bus on his way to work.
 His life depended on the 68 transfusions in the two days after his accident.
 Without volunteer donors, life saving procedures like surgery, transplants and bone marrow donations wouldn’t be possible.
 Go on, roll up those sleeves.